marmelab/react-admin/UPGRADE.md

 );
 ```

-## Data providers should support two more types for bulk actions
+## Data Providers Should Support Two More Types For Bulk Actions

 The `List` component now support bulk actions.
 The consequence is that data providers should support them too.
 We introduced two new message types for the `dataProvider`: `DELETE_MANY` and `UPDATE_MANY`.